 I’m at The Nature Conservancy’s Emiquon Preserve along the Illinois River in central Illinois.
 Already I’ve seen waterfowl and wading birds galore, circling ospreys and blooming lotus flowers.
 I’ll be spending the next few days learning about the research and conservation conducted by the Conservancy at this world-class floodplain wetland.
 But minutes after my evening arrival, I’m going fishing.

-Doug Blodgett, director of river conservation for The Nature Conservancy in Illinois, is almost apologetic as we head out.
+Doug Blodgett, senior advisor, for The Nature Conservancy in Illinois, is almost apologetic as we head out.
 “The word is fishing on the preserve has been really slow this summer, so no guarantees,” he says.

 After a long day of travel, I’m happy to have herons overhead.
 I tie on a Rapala, a balsa fishing lure that mimics an injured minnow, and begin fishing.
 I don’t have to wait long.
 Five casts later, a whirlpool engulfs my lure and I’m tight to a chunky largemouth bass.

-It darts for the weedbed, but I reel and soon have the nice fish to the bank.
+It darts for the weedbed, but I reel and soon land the nice fish.
 I slip the hook and continue fishing.
 Two casts later, another nice bass is on my line.

 “This is slow fishing?”
 I ask Doug with a laugh.